IMPORTANT INFORMATION...

 The key is prevention!

-As soon as hikers feel any graze or skin irritation, they should immediately apply a Zinc oxide plaster to the area.
+When hikers feel any graze or skin irritation, they should immediately apply a Zinc oxide plaster to the area.
 It's important not to wait until a blister forms.

 Is there an age limit for the hike?

-The Tankwa Caminos team does not accept liability for any incidents or accidents involving hikers with chronic diseases that may pose a risk.
+The Tankwa Caminos team does not accept liability for incidents or accidents involving hikers with chronic diseases that may pose a risk.

 People with diabetes are advised not to participate in the Tankwa Caminos due to the challenges of refrigerating necessary insulin.
 Blisters on their feet can lead to inflammation and slow-healing or non-healing ulcers.